“They swayed about upon a rocking horse, And thought it Pegasus”

 Note: This post contains affiliate links.
 Please see disclosure for more information.

 I’ve gone back to one of my favourite origami designers for this review, and to one of my pet projects: making sure that older designs don’t get forgotten.
 This Boy on a Rocking Horse is by Neal Elias.
 It was designed in the 1970s.
 Who doesn’t love a good rocking horse?

 I really like this model.
 It’s distinctive.
 Rocking horses are a traditional childhood toy, so this is one of those designs that will instantly bring back a few memories if you had a rocking horse – which I did.
 A few different origami rocking horses have been created, but this is the only one that I know of that has someone riding it.
-This is Neal Elias exploring the idea of two subjects from one piece of paper again, much like his Last Waltz.
+This is Neal Elias exploring the idea of two subjects from one piece of paper again, much like his Last Waltz and Siesta.

 Folding the Boy on a Rocking Horse

 I was surprised when I saw the instructions for this one.
 It’s made from a traditional bird base.
 I wasn’t expecting that.
 It seems that every time I think I’ve seen everything that you can possibly do with a bird base, another design comes along and proves me wrong.

 One of the long flaps at the top is colour-changed to create the rider.
 The other becomes the horse’s neck and head.
 The tail is formed from the small central flap, and the bottom two long flaps become the body of the horse and the ‘rockers’ on each side.

 You can watch a timelapse of me folding the boy on the rocking horse here.

 As it’s derived from a bird base, it’s not that difficult a design to make.
 The folding sequence is pretty simple to fold and if you can make a crane, you can do one of these, and it will probably take about half an hour to forty-five minutes.
 It’s an intermediate level model.